Price

 Passports and Visas

 All GEEO programs require the participant to have a valid passport.
 Please see our general FAQ for information on obtaining a passport.
 As with all of our trips, we try to provide the most accurate information we can, but governments sometimes change visa rules.
-It is your responsibility to double check the information we provide below by searching here.
-U.S. citizens do not require a visa to travel to Morocco.
+It is your responsibility to double check the information we provide below by searching the U.S. State Department's International Travel Guidance.
+PASSPORT Your passport must be valid for at least six months beyond your intended departure date from Morocco.
+VISA U.S. citizens do not need a visa to travel to Morocco for stays of up to 90 days.
 Non-American participants should check with their government to find out if they need a visa.

 Money Exchange